OpenVQE/OpenVQE/CONTRIBUTING.md

 - [ ] **Add a description of your work inside the documentation**: You can add a description of your work and an introduction of yourself in our documentation (coming soon).
 Please contact <huybinhfr4120@gmail.com> for instructions on how to integrate your code into the documentation.

-- [ ] **Reference your application inside the README.md**: Go inside the module chapter of README.
-There, all the applications are introduced briefly and arranged by folder name.
-Introduce in one line your application at the right emplacement.

 ## How to contribute:

 - Go to the OpenVQE main page and click the fork button.